 Secondly, you can take the plunge and install actual overhead speakers.
 As mentioned, home Atmos systems will work with up to 34 speakers, so if overhead speaker installation isn’t a problem, you can go Atmos mad.

-In fact, Dolby’s reference guides for the best Atmos speaker setup recommend using only 12 speakers at most.
-Basically, once you’ve got the right AV receiver, you can upgrade your existing 5.1 or 7.1 surround sound by adding two or four ceiling speakers and either a couple of speaker modules or Atmos-enabled speakers.
+In fact, Dolby’s reference guides for the best Atmos speaker set-up recommend using 12 speakers at most.
+Once you’ve got the right AV receiver, you can upgrade your existing 5.1 or 7.1 surround sound by adding two or four ceiling speakers and either a couple of speaker modules or Atmos-enabled speakers.

-There is one other option for those looking for a less complicated alternative to the full surround sound experience: Atmos-enabled soundbars.
 These simpler solutions integrate upward-firing speakers with traditional soundbar tech to deliver an Atmos experience without the hassle.
-The Samsung HW-K950 comes with two dedicated rear speakers and delivers full Dolby Atmos for around £1200.
+The Sony HT-ST5000 comes with upward-firing speakers and delivers Atmos for around £1200.
 Vizio, a US AV brand, has entered the UK market with very affordable options, bringing the barrier to entry further down.

-At CES 2018 we also got the chance to try the Sennheiser Ambeo 3D Soundbar, which we saw back at CES 2018.
+Sennheiser’s Ambeo 3D Soundbar, which we saw back at CES 2018.
 It takes the Dolby Atmos codec and adds Ambeo 3D processing to create a seemingly more immersive experience.
 It sounds fantastic, but it’s also expensive.

 Related: Best soundbars

 Atmos on mobile

-Because Dolby Atmos is designed to be adaptable to whichever device you’re listening on, you can experience Atmos sound using your smartphone, tablet or through your headphones.
+Because Dolby Atmos is designed to be adaptable to whichever device you’re listening to, you can experience Atmos sound using your smartphone, tablet or headphones.